JoaoM10/JoaoM10.github.io/_posts/2015-05-25-bounded-sequences-of-coprimes.md

 comments: true
 ---

-Today I'm writing about a conjecture I've working in the last months.
+Today I'm writing about a conjecture I've been working in the last months.
 Although I was not able to prove it yet, I will share it here with some parts that I've proved and some ideas I've tried.
 <br><br>